sergez/ferrum/README.md

 * OPTIONS   > options()

 In following example the root path `/` points to MainHandler and the URL expression `/user/([0-9]+)` to UserHandler.
-Apart of that regular expression groups are passed as arguments to UserHandler.
+Apart of that regular expression groups are passed as arguments to UserHandler handler.

 ```
 function MainHandler () {